Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Empirical Design

 \subsection{\ref{rq:effectivess}: Neural Unsupervised Effectiveness}

-To evaluate the effectiveness of neural unsupervised techniques for traceability, we computed the \textit{area under the curve (AUC)} from precision-recall curves and the \textit{receiver operating characteristic curve (ROC)} using the \textit{scikit-learn} API~\cite{sklearn_api}, similar to prior work that evaluates automated traceability techniques~\cite{moran_improving_2020,Dit2013b,Dasgupta2013,Guo2013FoundationsTraceability}.
+To evaluate the effectiveness of neural unsupervised techniques for traceability, we computed the \textit{area under the curve (AUC)} from precision-recall curves and the \textit{receiver operating characteristic curve (ROC)} using the \textit{scikit-learn} API~\cite{sklearn_api}, similar to previous work that evaluated automated traceability techniques~\cite{moran_improving_2020,Dit2013b,Dasgupta2013,Guo2013FoundationsTraceability}.